suzannejin/stimulus-py/CONTRIBUTING.md

 - Adding Encoders/Transforms/Splitters

-This librairy lives and dies by the number of encoders/transforms/splitters offered, so adding those will always improve the software.
+This library lives and dies by the number of encoders/transforms/splitters offered, so adding those will always improve the software.

 - Quality of life improvements